NoM0Re/Cell-WotLK/README.md

 ## Client Extensions

-* [Large Address Aware](https://github.com/NoM0Re/WeakAuras-WotLK/wiki/Large-Address-Aware): Enables the WoW client to use up to 4GB of RAM instead of the default 2GB, improving stability and performance on modern systems.
+- [Large Address Aware](https://github.com/NoM0Re/WeakAuras-WotLK/wiki/Large-Address-Aware): Enables the WoW client to use up to 4GB of RAM instead of the default 2GB, improving stability and performance on modern systems.
 This patch is highly recommended for WotLK 3.3.5a users.
-* [Awesome WotLK](https://github.com/NoM0Re/WeakAuras-WotLK/wiki/awesome_wotlk): Adds modern nameplate search functions, unit tracking, and events.
+- [Awesome WotLK](https://github.com/NoM0Re/WeakAuras-WotLK/wiki/awesome_wotlk): Adds modern nameplate search functions, unit tracking, and events.
 Cell uses these functions for improved enemy nameplate discovery when the extension is available.
-* [Deadly Boss Mods](https://github.com/DeadlyBossMods/DBM-WotLK): Supplies encounter callbacks and can handle Cell's pull timer.
+- [Deadly Boss Mods](https://github.com/Zidras/DBM-Warmane#how-to-install-for-the-first-time): Adds reliable encounter start, kill, and wipe detection for timely indicator cleanup and encounter-scoped death reports, and can handle Cell's pull timer.

 ## Extensions